eheikkenen/ferrite_number/README.md

 This project is based on the paper: "Improved Ferrite Number Prediction in Stainless Steel Arc Welds Using Artificial Neural Networks Part 1: Neural Network Development" by J.M.
 Vitek, Y.S.
 Iskander, and E.M.
 Oblow (2000).

+## What is Ferrite Number (FN) and why it matters
+**Ferrite Number (FN)** is a measure of ferrite content in austenitic and duplex stainless steel weld metal.
+FN correlates with crack susceptibility, solidification mode (primary austenite vs. ferrite), and several weld properties, so manufacturers often specify minimum/maximum FN in welding procedures and filler metal selections.
+While FN can roughly correlate to ferrite percentages at low ferrite numbers, there is not an absolute match to the actual ferrite percentages.

 ## Usage

 1. Open `index.html` in your web browser.
 2. Enter the chemical composition of the weld metal in the input fields.
-3. Click the "get FN" button to calculate the Ferrite Number.
+3. Click the "Calculate FN" button to calculate the Ferrite Number.

 ## Development